bltzxsd/genshin-damage-calculator/README.md

 cd genshin-damage-calculator/
 make
 ```
 if on windows, you have to compile it manually unfortuantely
+( you can also run linux way if you have WSL :) )
 ```shell
 g++ -std=c++17 -Wall -O2 -Ofast main.cpp inputhandler.cpp weaponlist.cpp weapon_level.cpp -o dmg_calculator.exe
 ```